nagaraj-real/localaipilot-api/README.md

 ```
 **Container Services**

 - **llmapi** : LLM API container service that connectes the Extension with Ollama.
-All configurations available through envrironment variables.
+All configurations available through ENV variables.
 - **ollama [Optional]** : Turn on this service for running [Ollama as container](https://github.com/nagaraj-real/localaipilot-api#running-ollama-as-container).
 - **cache [Optional]** : Turn on this service for caching and searching [chat history](https://github.com/nagaraj-real/localaipilot-api?tab=readme-ov-file#1-chat-history)